Magrs, Paul

 Doctor Who: Sick Building

 An original adventure featuring the Tenth Doctor (David Tennant) and his companion Martha.
 On Tiermann's World the vast monster known as the Voracious Craw has arrived and begun devouring the planet.
 The Doctor and Martha arrive to evacuate the planet's only inhabitants, the Tiermann family, but are faced with unexpected resistance.
-Professor Tiermann is an unstable genius struggling to accept the loss of all he has created and the family home, the Dreamhome, is controlled by an artificial intelligence whose brilliant and growing insanity matches the Professor's own.
+Professor Tiermann is an unstable genius struggling to accept the loss of all he has created and the family home, the Dreamhome, is controlled by an artificial intelligence whose brilliance and growing insanity matches the Professor's own.

 Here Magrs uses some tried and true science fiction concepts to create an interesting and surprisingly fresh adventure for the Doctor.
 On show we have an unstoppable alien beast, an isolated colony, a mad professor and robots running amok.
 There's more than a hint of 'The Forbidden Planet' about this book and its something that the author acknowledges in the text.